lucasm/findto/README.md

 ## 🔎 A better search

-We are developing a better search experience.

-- Findto is an assistant for decentralized search on the Web and AI.
+Findto is an assistant for decentralized search on Web and AI.

+Our principles:

+- Research and develop a better search experience.

-- Findto puts people in control of algorithms.
+- People in control of AI and Web search algorithms.

-- Findto is free and open source.
+- Free and open source.

 Findto is putting the power of internet back into people's hands.

-Why?
-Because the centralized internet — monopolized — is unsustainable.
+The centralized internet is unsustainable.
 Findto encourages a truly free search experience, where the people democratic choices and the planet needs walks together.

 Quickly search the same term on diverse sources.
-See also the privacy and carbon levels of selected source.
+See the privacy and carbon levels of selected source.
 Discover trends.
 Find anything on the Web and AI.
 More productive and accessible searches than ever!
-A more healthier internet, today.
+A more healthier internet.
 As the always should be.

 👉 Try it now: [findto.app](https://findto.app)